-Disneyland’s Christmas season runs November 10, 2016 to January 8, 2017 with entertainment, decorations, and attractions.
+Disneyland’s Christmas season runs November 9, 2017 until early January 2018 with entertainment, decorations, and attractions.
 This holiday guide offers tips & tricks for doing Disney California Adventure and Disneyland at Christmas to make the most of the seasonal festivities at Disneyland Resort.
 There’s nothing better than experiencing Disneyland and Disney California Adventure during the holiday season.

-After last year was spent with the primary focus on Disneyland’s 60th Anniversary, all of the regular Christmas entertainment returns for 2016 with the Diamond Celebration having ended.
+Full details about Christmas 2017 at Disneyland have not yet been released, but it’s expected that all of the regular Christmas entertainment will return for 2017.
 We’ve been to Disneyland dozens of times at Christmas (we’re locals and it’s our favorite time of year to visit), and revise this guide accordingly as things change.
-We’ve already been a couple of times this Christmas, including opening day.
-If you want to read our anecdotal thoughts and see photos of the decor, read our Christmas 2016 at Disneyland Update post.
+If you want to read our anecdotal thoughts and see photos of the decor from last year, read our Christmas 2016 at Disneyland Update post.

 While that update covers recent anecdotal experiences, this “Ultimate Guide” provides comprehensive info and tips & tricks we’ve learned over the course of the last several years for best experiencing Disneyland at Christmas.
 We cover everything: Jingle Cruise, World of Color – Season of Light, Haunted Mansion Holiday, ‘it’s a small world’ holiday, A Christmas Fantasy parade, Candlelight Processional, The Holiday Time at Disneyland Tour, Festival of Holidays, Disney California Adventure’s decorations and offerings, and everything else Disneyland has to offer at Christmas!
 We hope this thorough guide will prove helpful for everyone from first-time guests to yearly visitors.